wrootie/hoist/README.md

 `hoist down` will make your site private, nobody will be able to see files in the Google Storage Bucket.

-`hoist serve` will serve your site locally for you to preview.
+`hoist serve` will serve your site locally over SSL for you to preview.
 If you pass a preferred port Hoist will use the provided port if available.

 ## Configuration
 When you run Hoist from the CLI, it will crawl up directories until it finds a `gcloud.json` file with the Service Account Key and attempt to use it for authentication.